 - · Energy cooperatives

-- · Public wind farms as GmhH & Co KG
+- · public wind farms as GmbH & Co.
+KG

 Citizens finance with:

 - · Savings bond

 - · Long-term bond

 - · Silent partnership

-Passive participation
+Passive participation - As resident:

-- As resident: · Area lease
+· Area lease

 - · Bonus for residents

 - · Sale of electricity

 As general public:

-· Civic trust
+- · Civic trust

-Participation and inclusion36

 - · Municipality as operator

 - · Payments to the community

-Procedural

-Distributive

-justice

-inclusion

-fairness

-Information Dialogue Co-determination early/informal participation Some flexibility Acceptability acceptance financial inclusion aktive passive

-inclusion

-Objective of the project and planning authorities:

-18

-Objectives for the public

-Our answers

-to important questions surrounding wind energy

-How much does the expansion of wind energy cost me?
+Our answers to important questions surrounding wind energy How much does the expansion of wind energy cost me?

 Electricity generation costs money, no matter if it is fossil with coal and gas or renewable with wind and sun.
-Thanks to previous investments, especially the promotion of renewable energies through the German Renewable Energy Act (EEG), the price of wind energy in Germany has fallen below the level of fossil fuels.40
+Thanks to previous investments, especially the promotion of renewable energies through the German Renewable Energy Act (EEG), the price of wind energy in Germany has fallen to the level of fossil fuels, which have also received tax support for decades.
 Unlike the cost of fossil fuels, which have far-reaching external follow-on costs for people and the environment, the cost of renewable energies is shown transparently on the electricity bill with the EEG levy.
-This levy, which is paid by private consumers and small and medium-sized enterprises as a surcharge on the electricity price, has stabilized in recent years at around 6,5 cents per kilowatt hour.41 Wind turbine operators receive the EEG levy as a so-called market premium on the electricity exchange price achieved.
-This enables them to operate their turbines economically at all times.
+This levy, which is paid by private consumers and small and medium-sized enterprises as a surcharge on the electricity price, has increased in recent years.
+In 2018, the EEG levy will be 6,79 cents per kilowatt hour.
+37 Wind turbine operators will receive the EEG levy as a so-called market premium on the electricity exchange price achieved.
+This enables them to operate their turbines economically.
 New, more efficient turbines receive significantly less support from the EEG levy than older turbines.
 The subsidy is paid out over 20 years.
-Since the first old turbines with a high EEG subsidy surcharge will dropped out of the subsidy in 2020, a reduction in the EEG levy is to be expected in the long term.
+Since the first old turbines with a high EEG subsidy surcharge will drop out of the subsidy in 2020, a reduction in the EEG levy is to be expected in the long term.
 The price on the electricity exchange also has an influence on the amount of the EEG levy, as the market premium compensates for fluctuations in the exchange price.
-High electricity prices due to the Ukraine crisis and government subsidies from CO2 pricing have lead to a massive decrease in the EEG-levy in 2022 to 3,7 cents per kilowatt hour.42 As soon as electricity prices stabilize again after the crisis, a more meaningful forecast can be made about the development of the EEG surcharge.
-However, a further reduction and thus falling costs for consumers in the medium term seem likely.
+Falling prices on the electricity exchange therefore result in a higher EEG levy.
+The electricity exchange price has been falling for years, most recently to 3.02 cents per kilowatt hour.
+If it were to rise, for example through the introduction of CO_2 pricing or the reduction of conventional overcapacities, this would result in a reduction in the EEG levy.
+Regardless of what is happening with the energy transition, 40 percent of fossil-fuel power plants in Germany will have to be replaced or refurbished for reasons of age over the next few years.
+It therefore makes sense to invest the necessary funds in a sustainable and more cost-effective energy supply system in the long term.